remaudcorentin-dev/python-allrecipes/README.md

 - name: name of the recipe.
 - description: short description of the recipe.
 - url: url of the detailed recipe on 'allrecipes.com'.
-- img: if exists, image of the recipe.
+- image: if exists, image of the recipe.

 ##### AllRecipes.get return a dictionary like :
 - ingredients: string list of the recipe ingredients (including quantities)